World religions and theology

 From the Senior Freshman (second) year on, students may choose modules on subjects such as:

-- Origins and sacred texts of Judaism, Christianity, and Islam
+- Origins and histories of Judaism, Christianity, and Islam

 - The philosophical and theological debates between Jewish, Christian and Islamic thinkers in the Middle Ages